-For Homes the NZ Building Code recommends a minimum of 0.35 air changes per hour for healthy indoor air quality.
+The NZ Building Code recommends a minimum of 0.35 air changes per hour in homes for healthy indoor air quality.
 No two homes are the same, your CLEANAIRE Supplier will select an HRV to suit the specific needs of your home and lifestyle.
 To design and quote a system we need a simple plan of your home.
-We can arrange installation, throughout NZ or Australia, or we can supply the system as a DIY kitset.
+We can refer you to an installer, or we can supply the system as a DIY kitset.
 A partial system can be installed and extended later.

 - Reduce humidity & remove condensation.

 - Replace stale indoor air, with dry, pre-warmed outdoor air.

 - Transfer available waste exhaust heat, to incoming fresh air.